Leptonic Operators for Cabbibo Angle Anomaly with SMEFT RG Evolution: Introduction

-{\it Introduction ---} The standard model (SM) of particle physics encodes our current understanding of fundamental interactions in nature.
+The standard model (SM) of particle physics encodes our current understanding of fundamental interactions in nature.
 Since the advent of this theory in the mid-1970s, a large number of experiments have tested its several aspects.
 The SM has successfully accounted for most of the experimental measurements within its domain, giving us confidence in its foundations.
 However, it cannot be a complete theory, as it fails to explain the observed baryon asymmetry in the Universe, the nature of dark matter and dark energy, and gravitational interactions.
 The exploration of physics beyond SM is carried out via two modes -- direct searches where new heavy particles may be produced at high-energy particle colliders, and indirect searches, where the effects of these heavy particles may be detected through the quantum corrections they give rise to, even at energies lower than their masses.
 The latter is the preferred mode of operation of flavor physics, wherein precision measurements can probe for effects of particles much heavier than energies accessible at present-day colliders.

 In the absence of any concrete clue about the kind of new physics (NP) at high energies, one may use the Standard Model Effective Field Theory (SMEFT) framework, where the SM is extended with a series of higher-dimensional operators $O_i$, while keeping its gauge symmetries intact~ \cite{Buchmuller:1985jz, Grzadkowski:2010es}.
 This allows the introduction of NP in a model-agnostic way.
-Limiting ourself to dimension-six operators, one may write the effective Lagrangian as
+Limiting ourself to dimension-six operators, one may write the SMEFT Lagrangian as

-Here, the $C_i$'s are known as Wilson coefficients (WCs) that may be calculated perturbatively, and $\Lambda$ is the scale of the EFT.
+Here, the $C_i$'s are known as Wilson coefficients (WCs) that can be calculated perturbatively.
 Note that the WCs are scale dependent quantities, whose values at a given scale may be calculated using renormalization group running equations~\cite{Alonso:2013hga, Jenkins:2013wua}.
 In our analysis, we use the Warsaw-down basis in the WCxf conventions~\cite{Aebischer:2017ugx}.